 Big Things in Small Packages on Harry Potter Book Night

-From Platform 9 3/4 at King’s Cross Station to the northernmost reaches of Russia, New York to Los Angeles, wizards, witches, and yes, even a few Muggles stepped out Thursday to celebrate Bloomsbury’s Fifth Annual Harry Potter Book Night.
+From platform nine and three-quarters at King’s Cross station to the northernmost reaches of Russia, New York to Los Angeles, wizards, witches, and yes, even a few Muggles stepped out Thursday to celebrate Bloomsbury’s fifth annual Harry Potter Book Night.

 One by one since 2017, the beloved volumes that comprise the Harry Potter series have been attaining a milestone: 20 years since their original publications.
 That, combined with the ongoing Fantastic Beasts film franchise, has reinvigorated the fandom.
 Scads of new merchandise line store shelves and events such as Harry Potter Book Night have seen significant increases in attendance as a new generation of readers discovers the wizarding world.